mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Saturday, 19 April 2025

-- The average temperature today is 10.42˚C,
+- The average temperature today is 10.54˚C,
-- With highs of 11.1˚C and lows of 9.6˚C,
+- With highs of 10.85˚C and lows of 9.41˚C,
-- It may feel like 9.58˚C with light rain
+- It may feel like 9.69˚C with overcast clouds
-- The wind speed is 5.81m/s and visibility is 10000m
+- The wind speed is 1.34m/s and visibility is 10000m
-- The pressure is 1005hPa and humidity is 79%
+- The pressure is 1006hPa and humidity is 78%
 - The sun will rise at 05:02 and set at 19:11

 <!-- weather_marker ends -->